docknetwork/sdk/tutorials/src/concepts_claim_deduction.md

 See the [claim deduction tutorial](tutorial_claim_deduction.html) for more another example.

+## Limited Expresiveness

+The astute among you may notice the SDK's model for rules does not allow logical negation.
+This is by design.
+For one, it keeps the the rule description language from being turing complete so inference time is always bounded.
+Secondly, RDF choses the [Open World Assumption](https://en.wikipedia.org/wiki/Open-world_assumption) so absence of any particular statement in a credential/claimgraph is not meaningful within RDF semantics.

+The rule language is expected to be expressive enough to implement [OWL 2 EL](https://www.w3.org/TR/owl2-profiles/#OWL_2_EL) but not [OWL 1 DL](https://www.w3.org/TR/owl-ref/).

 ## Terms

 - [Verifier](https://www.w3.org/TR/vc-data-model/#dfn-verifier): The party that accepts and checks VCDM credential[s].